 A well-fitting hot tub cover is more aesthetically pleasing and will save you on energy costs, since it more effectively contains heat.
 A custom hot tub cover from MySpaCover is ideal for hot tubs in irregular shapes or to customize specific features for your tub requirements or conditions.

 The MySpaCover is a tapered cover with a standard center height of 4 inches, tapering to 2.25 inches.
 You can also upgrade to a 5 or 6-inch center height, depending on your needs and how much rain or debris you expect to land on top of your hot tub.

-Choose from more than a dozen different colors of vinyl and seven different hot tub cover shapes, including a square, octagon, and four cut corners.
+Choose from ten different colors of vinyl and seven different hot tub cover shapes, including a square, octagon, and four cut corners.
 You can customize the length of the skirt as well as the safety straps.
 Other upgrade options curb heat loss and provide for more insulation against the elements.